A third of Russians believe that Russia’s Putin has never abused his power, Levada poll shows

 Almost a third of respondents (29%) believe that Putin has never abused his power.
 Another 24% are sure that even if such accusations are true, the country began to live better under his rule.
 17% believe that Vladimir Putin is definitely guilty of abuses and 25% that he is as guilty as other high-ranking officials.

 Young people (18-24 years old) are more confident that the president is guilty, with 25% holding this opinion.
 The respondents aged 55 and older are the least likely to think so (13%).
-TV viewers are least sure of this (11%), those who read Internet publications and telegram channels are the most sure of the president’s guiltiness (25% and 35%, respectively).
+TV viewers are least sure of this (11%), whereas those who read Internet publications and telegram channels are the most sure of the president’s guiltiness (25% and 35% respectively).

-The survey was conducted January 29 - February 2, 2021, among a representative sample of Russian urban and rural residents.
+The survey was conducted January 29-February 2, 2021, among a representative sample of Russian urban and rural residents.
 The sample was comprised of 1,600 people aged 18 or older in 137 municipalities of 50 regions of the Russian Federation.
 The survey was conducted as a personal interview in respondents’ homes.
 The answer distribution is presented as percentages of the total number of participants along with data from previous surveys.

-The survey of 2017 was conducted on March 31 - April 3, 2017, among a representative sample of all Russian urban and rural residents.
+The survey of 2017 was conducted on March 31-April 3, 2017, among a representative sample of all Russian urban and rural residents.
 The sample was comprised of 1,616 people aged 18 or older in 137 municipalities of 48 regions of the Russian Federation.
 The survey was conducted as a personal interview in respondents’ homes.
 The answer distribution is presented as percentages of the total number of participants along with data from previous surveys.